 Specialities: Nuremberg bratwurst in a bread roll, classic gingerbread (lebkuchen), almond cookies, feuerzangenbowle and kartoffelpuffers.

-Where to stay: Karl August is a highly-rated hotel, 1 minute from the Christmas market.
+Where to stay: Karl August is a highly-rated sustainable hotel, 1 minute from the Christmas market.

 Hotels near Nuremberg Christmas Market